Questions/Answers about Hello Dancer and What makes

 us a little different form everyone else

-No Big Recitals?
-Isn't this a big part of dance schools and being at a studio?
++ No big recitals?
+Isn't this a big part of dance and being at a studio?

 We have to break this one down into two parts.

-What are your Costs and what is the catch?
++ What are the costs and what is the catch?

-So basically, if you take one class and have one membership it will Cost $680 for the entire dance year (Sept. to May).
+Basically, if you take one - 1 hour class and have one membership it will Cost $680 for the entire dance year (Sept. to May).

 The only other costs are on dancewear, that can be purchased either in our own dancewear shop or elsewhere.